Places to Go Hiking

 Get off the beaten path with these Maryland hiking trails.

 Maryland Hiking Trails

-When we say take a hike, we actually mean it literally.
-Maryland is a trail hiking haven with routes ranging from coastal to forest and mountainous to flat.
-Lace up your boots and hike to the top of stunning Cunningham Falls, stop to explore a Civil War era Fort Foot, or search for ancient fossils along the beautiful Calvert Cliffs.
+Maryland has a trail system second-to-none with routes ranging from coastal to forest and mountainous to flat.
+There are short, easy trails for those who want a quick walk to get some fresh air, to heart-pumping mountain trails for a longer trip with the best views.
+From the urban to wilderness, you’ll find a hike that’s just right for you.
+Lace up your boots and hike to stunning Cunningham Falls, stop to explore Civil War era Fort Foote, or search for ancient fossils along the beautiful Calvert Cliffs.
 With limitless options to go off the beaten path, here’s a few favorites to get you started.

 At Catoctin Mountain Park near Frederick, the harder the hike, the steeper the reward.
 On the Cunningham Falls Nature Trail, the payoff for this 2.8-mile loop is a view of the 78-foot-high cascading falls.
 If that was a breeze for you, take the Wolf Rock Loop Trail.
 This strenuous hike leads to the unique Wolf Rock and Chimney Rock formations.